Skip to Content

 We teach into programmes within biological sciences, computer science and information technology, mathematics, statistics, the physical sciences and wildlife ecology.

-The Natural and Mathematical Sciences group at Massey University is comprised of some of the world’s leading scientists.
+The Natural and Computational Sciences group at Massey University is comprised of some of the world’s leading scientists.
 Recent recruits have come from Harvard, Cambridge, Max Planck and other leading institutions.
 They continue their research in New Zealand at Massey, while collaborating with colleagues across the globe.

 Our areas of specialisation cross the mathematical and natural sciences disciplines.
 We disseminate and generate scientific knowledge of the highest quality in our areas of specialisation, producing relevant, globally-influential research.

 Lead investigator Dr Heather Hendrickson was awarded $884,000 for the project 'It’s complicated: experimentally tracking the evolution of endosymbiosis in real time.'Royal Society Te Apārangi - 2018

 Associate Professor Karen Stockin was appointed to the role of strandings coordinator within the Strandings Initiative at the International Whaling Commission.International Whaling Commission - 2018

 Drs Elke Pahl, Krista Steenbergen, Lukas Pasteka and Distinguished Professor Peter Schwerdtfeger have been selected fellows and join eight international scientists from Europe as fellows at the Centre for Advanced Study at the Norwegian Academy of Science and Letters.Norwegian Academy of Science and Letters - 2017

 Fellows of the Centre for Advanced Study in Norway

 Professor Carlo Laing was awarded $415,000 from the Royal Society's Marsden Fund for the research project 'Function from structure: accurate reduced models of neuronal networks'.Royal Society Te Apārangi - 2017